doc-jones/GCP-nightly-setup/README.md

 ### Use an Executable Script Instead

-In the root directory of your Cloud Shell, open a new file with any name you like.
+In the $HOME directory of your Cloud Shell, open a new file with any name you like.
 It must have the `.sh` extention.
 My example as follows.
 `nano shellstarter.sh`

 This will open an empty file in the nano editor.
 Copy/Paste the following code into your nano editor.